JohnGiorgi/mathematics-for-machine-learning/index.md

 Then we've defined vector addition and scaling a vector by a number, making it bigger or reversing its direction.
 Then we've gone on to find the magnitude or modulus of a vector, and the dot scalar and vector projection product.
 We've defined the basis of a vector space, its dimension, and the ideas of linear independence and linear combinations.
 We've used projections to look at one case of changes from one basis to another, for the case where the new basis is orthogonal.

-## Week 3: Matrices in Linear Algebra: Objects that operate on Vectors
+## Week 3: Matrices as Objects that Operate on Vectors

 Now that we've looked at vectors, we can turn to matrices.
 First we look at how to use matrices as tools to solve linear algebra problems, and as objects that transform vectors.
 Then we look at how to solve systems of linear equations using matrices, which will then take us on to look at inverse matrices and determinants, and to think about what the determinant really is, intuitively speaking.
 Finally, we'll look at cases of special matrices that mean that the determinant is zero or where the matrix isn't invertible - cases where algorithms that need to invert a matrix will fail.